NoxenScripts/noxen_cs2_ui/README.md

 ## Configuration

-The script uses a `Config` object to manage settings.
 Here are the available options:

 ```lua
 Config = {}